Setup an Amazon CloudFront distribution with SSL, custom domain and S3

 - Choose an Index document and an Error document.
 You can fill in “index.html” into both.

 Finally, we have to edit the Bucket Policies.

-- Go over to Permissions.
+- In S3, o over to Permissions.
 Then Bucket Policy.

 - Here you need to fill in a policy which will allow the bucket to be publicly accessed.
-I recommend using the official AWS policy generator for these purposes, which can be found at: https://awspolicygen.s3.amazonaws.com/policygen.html
+I recommend using the official AWS policy generator for these purposes, which can be found at: AWS Policy Generator

 - At the generator, you need to choose S3 bucket policy as the Type of Policy.
-Principal will be “*” (without quotes, just asterisk), and Actions will be “GetObject”.
+Principal will be “*” (without quotes), and Actions will be “GetObject”.

 - Fill in your ARN, which can be found in AWS Console where you were about to fill in the bucket policy.
 There, at the top of the page you should be able to find the ARN in the format of arn:aws:s3:::<bucket_name>.

 That’s it for our S3 Bucket setup.
-When you open your bucket, you should see a green bubble with white text Public under Permissions.
+When you open your bucket, you should see a red bubble with white text Publicly accessible under the name of your bucket.
 If you do, everything is correct and we can proceed.
-If not, try to look over the steps one more time or follow our Hands-On video below.

 Next, we’re going to upload dummy website files into the bucket & test access to it: